God Help Us

 – Teresa of Avila

-Many of us resort to prayer in times of deep stress or trouble, but it is more helpful to share your life with God when things are going well.
-In fact, giving sincere thanks and praying earnestly for spiritual benefits when things are going well in your life, is an effective way to establish and strengthen your channels of spiritual communication.
-And then, when things do not go so well, you find yourself much better prepared.
+Many of us resort to prayer in times of deep stress or trouble, but it is more helpful to share our lives with God when things are going well.
+In fact, giving sincere thanks and praying earnestly for spiritual benefits when things are going well, is an effective way to establish and strengthen our channels of spiritual communication.
+And then, when things do not go so well, we find ourselves much better prepared.

 Genuine Prayer

 When you chat with God, make it genuine, spontaneous, sincere, and personal.
-If you approach a good friend for a heart-to-heart talk, do you begin by reciting a monologue of drab verses over and over again?
-It is more likely you would open your heart to talk about things that really matter to you, about your life experiences, your troubles and your joys.
-You long to share with your friend those things you would like to achieve in life.
-And these are the things we share with the Spirit within us.
+If you approach a good friend for a heart-to-heart talk, do you begin by reciting to them a monologue of drab verses over and over again?
+It’s more likely you would open your heart to talk about things that really matter to you, about life experiences you long to share and things you would like to achieve.

 Prayer is very much an individual matter, but it is more beneficial, productive, and powerful when it is:

-God and the angels want you to advance spiritually and they give you the tools necessary to achieve that end.
-Pray for the ability to identify divine values and to achieve spiritual maturity.
-Ask for spiritual strengths, such as perseverance, courage, tranquility, tolerance, and patience.
-You can pray for a greater appreciation of faith or spiritual insight.
-You can even ask for direction in your daily affairs.
+God and the angels want us to advance spiritually, and they give us all the spiritual tools necessary to achieve that end.
+We pray for the ability to identify divine values and to achieve spiritual maturity.
+We pray for spiritual strengths, such as perseverance, courage, tranquility, tolerance, and patience.
+And we pray for a greater appreciation of faith or spiritual insight.
+We can even ask for direction in our daily affairs.

 But just as important as prayers for yourself, is asking God to help others, whether they are family, friends, or strangers.
-Praying for others is selfless and considerate but it also helps you—it changes you.
+Praying for others is not only selfless and considerate, it also helps you—it changes you.
 It is good to pray for those who love you, but if you can do the same for those who despise you, you have made considerable progress.

 Love your enemies, do good to those who hate you, bless those who curse you, and pray for those who despitefully use you.